HelgeSverre/Domain-Availability/README.md

 ```
 Be sure to enable the php extension called ```intl``` as the domain parsing extension requires it!

-If certain domain extensions are always or very often returning an unexpected value, please create an issue instead of emailing me in broken english, in your issue provide me with the following:
+If certain domain extensions are always or very often returning an unexpected value, please create an issue instead of emailing me in broken english.
+In your issue provide me with the following:

 - Your webhost
-- Link to your website where the error i happening
+- Link to your website where the error is happening
 - The extension and domain you are trying to check availability for

 Keep in mind that this library queries the WHOIS servers directly and if you "spam" them with requests, you **will** get temporary banned and that will cause the library to say the domain always is taken.